-pose other than to make a determination on the ap-

-3 ((2)) make any publication whereby the infor- 4 mation furnished by any particular applicant can be 5 identified; or 6 "(3) permit anyone other than the sworn offi- 7 cers and employees of the Department, the appli- 8 cant, or a representative of the applicant to examine 9 individual applications.
-10 "(f) Dissemination of Information.-The Sec- 11 retary of Homeland Security shall broadly disseminate in- 12 formation respecting the benefits which aliens may receive 13 under this section and the requirements to obtain such 14 benefits.".
-15 (b) CLERICAL AMENDMENT.-The table of contents, 16 as amended by section 201, is amended further by insert- 17 ing after the item relating to section 245B the following: "Sec.
+1 pose other than to make a determination on the ap-2 plication; "(2) make any publication whereby the infor-3 4 mation furnished by any particular applicant can be 5 identified; or "(3) permit anyone other than the sworn offi-6 7 cers and employees of the Department, the appli-8 cant, or a representative of the applicant to examine 9 individual applications.
+10 "(f) Dissemination of Information.-The Secretary of Homeland Security shall broadly disseminate in-12 formation respecting the benefits which aliens may receive under this section and the requirements to obtain such benefits.".
+14 15 (b) CLERICAL AMENDMENT.-The table of contents, as amended by section 201, is amended further by insert-16 ing after the item relating to section 245B the following: "Sec.
 245C.
 Adjustment of status for certain children.".
 18 SEC.
 503. UPDATED REGISTRY PROVISION.
 19 (a) IN GENERAL.-Section 249 (8 U.S.C.
-1259) is 20 amended- 21 (1) in the section heading by striking "1972" 22 and inserting "1986"; and 23 (2) in item (a), by striking "1972" and insert- 24 ing ''1986''.
+1259) is 20 amended- (1) in the section heading by striking "1972" 21 and inserting "1986"; and 22 (2) in item (a), by striking "1972" and insert-23 ing "1986".

-(b) CLERICAL AMENDMENT.-The table of sections is amended in the item relating to section 249 by striking "1972" and inserting "1986".

-4 TITLE VI-BORDER SECURITY 5 PROVISIONS 6 Subtitle A-Rapid Response 7 Measures
+1 (b) CLERICAL AMENDMENT.-The table of sections 2 is amended in the item relating to section 249 by striking 3 "1972" and inserting "1986".
+4 TITLE VI-BORDER SECURITY 5 PROVISIONS 6 Subtitle A-Rapid Response 7 Measures 8 SEC.

-8 SEC.
 601. EMERGENCY DEPLOYMENT OF UNITED STATES 9 BORDER PATROL AGENTS.

-10 (a) IN GENERAL.-If the Governor of a State on an international border of the United States declares an 11 12 international border security emergency and requests ad-13 ditional United States Border Patrol agents from the Secretary of Homeland Security, the Secretary is authorized, 14 15 subject to subsections (b) and (c), to provide the State with up to 1,000 additional United States Border Patrol 16 17 agents for the purpose of patrolling and defending the 18 international border, in order to prevent individuals from 19 crossing the international border and entering the United 20 States at any location other than an authorized port of 21 entry.

-(b) CONSULTATION.-The Secretary of Homeland Security shall consult with the President upon receipt of a request under subsection (a), and shall grant it to the extent that providing the requested assistance will not significantly impair the Department of Homeland Security's ability to provide border security for any other State.
+10 (a) In General.-If the Governor of a State on an 11 international border of the United States declares an 12 international border security emergency and requests ad- 13 ditional United States Border Patrol agents from the Sec- 14 retary of Homeland Security, the Secretary is authorized, 15 subject to subsections (b) and (c), to provide the State 16 with up to 1,000 additional United States Border Patrol 17 agents for the purpose of patrolling and defending the 18 international border, in order to prevent individuals from 19 crossing the international border and entering the United 20 States at any location other than an authorized port of 21 entry.
+22 (b) Consultation.-The Secretary of Homeland 23 Security shall consult with the President upon receipt of 24 a request under subsection (a), and shall grant it to the 25 extent that providing the requested assistance will not sig-

-3 (c) COLLECTIVE BARGAINING.-Emergency deploy4 ments under this section shall be made in conformance 5 with all collective bargaining agreements and obligations.
+- 1 nificantly impair the Department of Homeland Security's - 2 ability to provide border security for any other State. - 3 (c) Collective Bargaining.-Emergency deploy- - 4 ments under this section shall be made in conformance - 5 with all collective bargaining agreements and obligations.

 6 SEC.
 602. ELIMINATION OF FIXED DEPLOYMENT OF UNITED

-STATES BORDER PATROL AGENTS.

-8 The Secretary of Homeland Security shall ensure 9 that no United States Border Patrol agent is precluded 10 from performing patrol duties and apprehending violators 11 of law, except in unusual circumstances where the tem-12 porary use of fixed deployment positions is necessary.
+- 7 STATES BORDER PATROL AGENTS. - 8 The Secretary of Homeland Security shall ensure - 9 that no United States Border Patrol agent is precluded - 10 from performing patrol duties and apprehending violators - 11 of law, except in unusual circumstances where the tem- - 12 porary use of fixed deployment positions is necessary.